tushar276/web-module-challenge-scope-and-closure/README.md

 ```

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+In Functional programming, data cannot be stored in objects, and it can only be transformed by creating functions.
+While in object oriented programming, data is stored in objects.Funtional programming does not support conditional statements whereas Object oriented programming supports conditional statements like if-else and switch statement.The basic elements of
+functional programming are Variables and Functions while the basic elements of object-oriented programming are objects and methods.

+FP Pros :

 ## Resources